GOP’s Obamacare replacement plans would provide less financial help, analyses show

-A new analysis on Wednesday from the Kaiser Family Foundation projects that the average marketplace premium subsidy – which people use to help purchase marketplace coverage – would shrink by at least 36 percent in 2020 under GOP proposals being considered.
+A new analysis on Wednesday from the Kaiser Family Foundation projects that the HealthCare.gov insurance marketplace’s average premium subsidy – which people use to help purchase coverage – would shrink by at least 36 percent in 2020 under GOP proposals being considered.

-House Speaker Paul Ryan’s “A Better Way,” the House Discussion Draft bill and Health and Human Services Secretary Tom Price’s “Empowering Patients First Act,” all provide tax credits to help consumers purchase coverage that are based on age rather than need.

 The impacts could be sweeping, as 85 percent of Americans who buy health insurance through the marketplace get some kind of federal tax subsidy to help them pay the monthly premiums.

-But only 46 percent could’ve found a plan for $75 per month or less if the amount of the tax credits were based on the growth of the consumer price index.
-That’s a 36-percent decline, the report found.
+82% Amount of North Carolinians using HealthCare.gov plans who can find coverage for under $75 a month this year.
+Under Republican proposals, just 22 percent of those consumers would be able to acquire such cheap coverage.

-In North Carolina, where 82 percent of marketplace consumers can find a health plan with premiums of $75 or less this year, only 22 percent could have done so if the subsidies were indexed to inflation, the report found.
+In North Carolina, where 82 percent of marketplace consumers can find health plans with premiums of $75 or less this year, only 22 percent could have done so if the subsidies were indexed to inflation, the report found.

-82% of North Carolinians using HealthCare.gov plans can find coverage for under $75 a month this year.
-Under Republican proposals, just one-fifth of those consumers would be able to acquire such cheap coverage.

 In Kansas, 69 percent of marketplace HealthCare.gov consumers can find coverage this year for less than $75 per month.
 But only 21 percent could do so if the tax credits were based on inflation growth, the Burwell study found.